Reivaxmar/Path-finder/README.md

-# Project title
+# Pathfinder
-This is just a template for making projects.
-Feel free to use.
+This project finds the shortest and longest path in a NxN grid, where connections between tiles can be open or closed.

 ## Usage
 ### Prerequisites